mongodb/docs-golang/source/includes/quick-start/query-output.rst

-When you run ``main.go``, it outputs the details of the movie from the sample dataset which looks something like the following:
+When you run ``main.go``, it outputs the details of the movie from the sample dataset which resembles the following:

 .. code-block:: json